Awards and Honors won with the Artwork

-NEWS overview here and links at the page top as well - the latest - always feel welcome to contact for comment and questions and purchase.
+NEWS overview here and links above, as well - the latest - always feel welcome to contact for comment and questions and purchase.

-- "Sidewalk Artist" - I am 'just doing this' when weather and weekend match up - called for rain today, but next weekend looks good for this fun in the sun with a hat for a lady artist and visitors.
+"Sidewalk Artist" - I am 'just doing this' when weather and weekend match up - and visitors.
 Please be one of them.
 'Events' link at the header for details.

 Artist Personal Overview: details on request